Select a language to view our site with

 • Participants can partially choose their modes of personal NOSC experiences.

-• Attendance at at least one Holotropic Breathwork workshop and the final integration workshop is mandatory.
+• Attendance at at least five Holotropic Breathwork workshop / psychedelic therapies and the final integration workshop is mandatory.

 Participation in Holotropic Breathwork workshops is possible with any certified organizer holding a GTT (Grof Transpersonal Training) or GLT (Grof Legacy Training) certification.